-Located in the Agra City, Taj Mahal is responsible for making the city the most famous in India.
-The palace combines the architectural beauty of Persian, Islamic, Turkish, Ottoman and Indian styles, making Taj Mahal the finest work of the Mughal architecture.
+Located in Agra City, the Taj Mahal is responsible for making the city the most famous in India.
+The palace combines the architectural beauty of Persian, Islamic, Turkish, Ottoman, and Indian styles, making Taj Mahal-the finest work of the Mughal architecture.
 The tomb and its setting were based on the gardens of the palace of the great nobles.
-A perfect contrast to an urban setting, the grandeur of Taj Mahal puts India to the map.
+A perfect contrast to an urban setting, the grandeur of the Taj Mahal puts India to the map.

-The amazing work of Mughal architecture cannot be denied just by looking at Taj Mahal’s exterior.
-The decorative elements composed of carvings, stone inlays and stucco.
-In respect to Quran, passages from the sacred book, as chosen by Amanat Khan, are carved in the exterior of the palace and serve as decorative elements and a reminder of “the judgement.”
+The amazing work of Mughal architecture cannot be denied just by looking at the Taj Mahal’s exterior.
+The decorative elements composed of carvings, stone inlays, and stucco.
+In respect to the Quran, passages from the sacred book, as chosen by Amanat Khan, are carved in the exterior of the palace and serve as decorative elements and a reminder of “the judgment.”
 The Muslim tradition prohibits elaborate designing of graves that is why the body of Mumtaz Mahal at the underground level was placed in plain crypt facing towards the Mecca.
-The garden, on the other hand, spans of 300-metre square of Mughal complex, where an avenue of trees and fountains give life to the open space.
+The garden, on the other hand, spans of the 300-meter square of Mughal complex, where an avenue of trees and fountains give life to the open space.

 The labor force used in constructing the Taj Mahal composed of almost 1,000 elephants used for transporting building materials, 20,000 workers, Bukhara’s sculptors, Syria and Persia’s calligraphers, southern India’s in-layers, and Baluchistan’s stonecutters, and their combined efforts erected Taj Mahal to its glorious beauty.
 With the palace’s grandiose and exceptional beauty, the Taj Mahal attracts thousands to millions of tourists around the world year after year.